-Gloria Calderón Kellett is currently a writer and Supervising producer on the Lifetime series “Devious Maids.”
-Before that she was a writer and producer on the CBS series “Rules of Engagement” (2008-2011) And “How I Met Your Mother” (2005-2008) during which she won an Alma Award for Outstanding Script.
+Gloria Calderón Kellett is currently a writer and Supervising producer on the ABC series "Mixology."
+Before that she was a writer and producer on the Lifetime series “Devious Maids, the CBS series “Rules of Engagement” (2008-2011) and “How I Met Your Mother” (2005-2008) during which she won an Alma Award for Outstanding Script.
 She is a graduate of the Writer's Guild Showrunner Training Program and has sold pilots to Fox, ABC Studios, CBS and TVLAND.

 Her first short film, "Wounded," was an official selection in the Geneva Film Festival, the Palm Springs Shorts Fest, the Sedona Film Fest, the Gig Harbor Film Festival and the Big Island Film Festival.
 Her second short, "Very Dirty Things" was an official selection in the LA Comedy Film Festival.
 And her third short film "BLIND" was an official selection in the NBC/Universal Short Cuts Film Fest, the Napa Valley Film Festival, The San Luis Obispo Film Festival and the Big Island Film Festival.